 api/annotations/aid

 The table below describes requests in which the logged-in principal has authorized access to aid.
 Authorized access means that the principal has read access for GET-methods and write access for PUT body methods.
 Any logged-in principal can POST an annotation.
 To change permissions of the annotation the principal must be the owner of the annotation.
-If the principal tries to perform a request for which (s)he does not have privileges, the status 403 Forbidden is return.
+If the principal tries to perform a request for which (s)he does not have privileges, the status 403 Forbidden is returned.